annsudhart/annsudhart.github.io/README.md

 ### Repository structure

-The actual code used to make the website is on brance `source`.
+The actual code used to make the website is on branch `source`.

 `public`, `src`, are folders containing the public assets and the ReactJS source code used to build the website. `.babelrc`, `.gitignore`, `manifest.json`, `package.json`, `package-lock.json`, and `yarn.lock` are also configuration files used when building this website.